Siren Song: Overcoming Pornography Temptations

 What are your traveling companions like?

-- Then some of us, perhaps very few of us, have traveling companions like Orpheus, friends who are able to remind us of greater pleasures, a more enchanting song.
-They are able to point us to Christ as our supreme pleasure.
+3. Then some of us, perhaps very few of us, have traveling companions like Orpheus, friends who are able to remind us of greater pleasures, a more enchanting song.
+They are able to point us to Christ as our supreme pleasure and His promises as our supreme confidence.
 They know how to play the strings of our heart in such a way that we become godward again.
 They remind us of God’s promises which produce an anticipation of greater delight.
 They help us to see sin as the enemy of real pleasure, not the source of it, and then help us draw our thoughts to God’s “river of delights” (Psalm 36:8).

 . . . .